openquantumhardware/qick/quick_start/README.md

 * Most routers will allow you to assign a permanent IP address to the RFSoC based on its MAC address, which you can get by running the `ifconfig` command in a terminal and looking for `ether`.
 The ZCU216 and ZCU111 have a sticker with the MAC address, and you should check that this matches the output of `ifconfig` (if not, see https://github.com/openquantumhardware/qick/issues/182).

-### Logging in
+### Log in
 You can connect to the RFSoC over the network in two ways: through the RFSoC's Jupyter server, which you access using a web browser and Jupyter password, and through the RFSoC's SSH server, which you access using SSH and SCP clients and Linux password.
 Jupyter will probably be your main interface, and you will use it to run the QICK demos.
 SSH gives you a terminal and SCP is used for file transfers; you can also create terminals and upload/download files in Jupyter, but it's not as flexible.
 You will use SCP to upload the QICK software and firmware to the RFSoC.

 The Jupyter server and the Linux operating system have separate access credentials, with the following defaults:
 * Jupyter: password is `xilinx`.
 * Linux OS: username is `xilinx`, password is `xilinx`.
 There is also a root (admin) account, password `xilinx`, but the `xilinx` user can become root using `sudo -s` (you will need to enter the user password).

 ***These defaults are very insecure.*** You must change them if your RFSoC will be connected to a network accessible to people outside your lab group.
 Some of the default settings have alternatives that add no inconvenience, and we recommend that everyone should change those even if the network is safe.
-See the section below on "Securing your RFSoC" for details.
+See the section below on "Secure your RFSoC" for details.

 #### Over the network, via Jupyter